Skip to main content

 • Limited understanding of the consequences of cyber-attacks in the OT/IACS environment – often, cybersecurity awareness trainings do not cover the implications of a cyber-attack on availability, safety, and security of OT/IACS, as well as associated people and processes.
 This often leads to complacency when it comes to OT/IACS cybersecurity, making stakeholders vulnerable and prone to human errors.

-• Limitations pertaining to backup-restoration testing in the OT/IACS environment, such as absence of test systems and/or a robust restoration testing plan, often limit an organization’s ability to test their recovery capabilities, resulting in several key dependencies and steps being overlooked.
+• Limitations pertaining to backup-restoration testing in the OT/IACS environment, such as absence of test systems and/or a robust restoration testing plan, often limit an organisation’s ability to test their recovery capabilities, resulting in several key dependencies and steps being overlooked.

 • Lack of, or inadequate cybersecurity incident response planning and testing for the OT/IACS environment can delay response times and exacerbate the impact of cyber-attacks.
-Cybersecurity Incident Response Plans across organizations often lack OT/IACS elements.
+Cybersecurity Incident Response Plans across organisations often lack OT/IACS elements.

 Understanding the consequences of OT/IACS cyber attacks